RAF Abingdon: 1961–1992

 Besides London University Air Squadron, the Oxford University Air Squadron was based at RAF Abingdon.
 Abingdon was also the home of No. 6 AEF (Air Experience Flight) operating between 6 and 8 DHC Chipmunks for ATC/CCF Air Cadet flight experience training.
 6 AEF was one of a very few locations that offered air cadets the "Air Cadet Navigator" training course, leading to the award of Cadet Navigation Wings.

 In the late 1960s the Blackburn Beverleys' hangars had dormer extensions put in the roof to take the extra height of the tailplane of the Short Belfasts of No. 47 Squadron.
 Once the nose of the Belfast was in the hangar the nose had to be lifted to get the tail fin under the lip of the roof.
 The nose was then lowered and the tail fin rose up into the dormer roof for that parking position.
-No. 46 Squadron was also at Abingdon at this time flying Andovers, one of their roles being to support UK MAMS (United Kingdom Mobile Air Movements).
+No. 46 Squadron was also at Abingdon at this time flying Hawker Siddeley Andovers, one of their roles being to support UK MAMS (United Kingdom Mobile Air Movements).
 A small Army Air Dispatch unit was also supported by the airfield at this time.

+From 1975 through to the 1990s, Abingdon became a maintenance field, with the AMS (Aircraft Maintenance Squadron) servicing: